 Nowadays, mobile phone contracts are usually 24 months in length, with 36-month options also widely available.
 In some cases, however, you can have real flexibility on the length, but that will depend on where you buy (more on that below).

-Every notable phone supplier will offer pay monthly deals (some smaller suppliers will only offer pay monthly SIMs), so you can compare phone deals from every supplier as you look for the best deals.
+Every notable phone supplier will offer ‘pay monthly phones’ on pay monthly deals (some smaller suppliers will only offer pay monthly SIMs), so you can compare mobile contracts from every supplier as you look for the best deals.
 Of course, that means these suppliers need to make themselves stand out from the competition.
-So while all contracts are generally the same, you might get a few handy extras depending on your chosen supplier:
+So while all contracts are generally the same, you might want to get that phone contract comparison chart out and start to compare phone contracts see if there a few handy extras depending on your chosen supplier:

 Wide range of data options including unlimited